hyperledger/fabric-sdk-node/README.md

 The Hyperledger Fabric Client SDK makes it possible to use APIs to interact with a Hyperledger Fabric blockchain.
 This readme is directed towards a current or future contributor to this project, and gives an overview of setting up the project locally and running tests.
 For more information on the SDK, including features and an API reference, please visit the [SDK documentation](https://hyperledger.github.io/fabric-sdk-node/).

 This project publishes the following npm packages:
-* `fabric-client` - main client for the [Hyperledger Fabric](http://hyperledger-fabric.readthedocs.io/en/latest/).
-Applications can use this package to install and instantiate chaincodes, submit transactions and make queries against a Hyperledger Fabric-based blockchain network.
 * `fabric-ca-client` - client for the optional component in Hyperledger Fabric, [fabric-ca](http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html).
 The fabric-ca component allows applications to enroll Peers and application users to establish trusted identities on the blockchain network.
 It also provides support for pseudonymous transaction submissions with Transaction Certificates.
 If the target blockchain network is configured with standard Certificate Authorities for trust anchors, the application does not need to use this package.
-* `fabric-common` - This package contains common codes shared by other packages
+* `fabric-common`, encapsulates the common code used by all fabric-sdk-node packages supporting fine grain interactions with the Fabric network to send transaction invocations
-* `fabric-network` - This package encapsulates the APIs to connect to a Fabric network, submit transactions and perform queries against the ledger at a higher level of abstraction than through the `fabric-client`.
+* `fabric-network` - This package encapsulates the APIs to connect to a Fabric network, submit transactions and perform queries against the ledger at a higher level of abstraction than through the `fabric-common`.
 * `fabric-protos` - This package encapsulates the protobuffers that are used to communicate over gRPC

 ## Build and Test